Alexander Kerensky: Russian Provisional Government of 1917

 Additionally, the Duma formed an executive committee which eventually became the Russian Provisional Government.
-As there was little trust between Ispolkom and this Government (and as he was about to accept the office of Attorney General in the Provisional Government), Kerensky gave a most passionate speech, not just to the Ispolkom, but to the entire Petrograd Soviet.
-He then swore, as Minister, never to violate democratic values, and ended his speech with the words "I cannot live without the people.
+As there was little trust between Ispolkom and this government (and as he was about to accept the office of Attorney General in the Provisional Government), Kerensky gave a most passionate speech, not just to the Ispolkom, but to the entire Petrograd Soviet.
+He then swore, as minister, never to violate democratic values, and ended his speech with the words "I cannot live without the people.
 In the moment you begin to doubt me, then kill me."
 The huge majority (workers and soldiers) gave him great applause, and Kerensky now became the first and the only one who participated in both the Provisional Government and the Ispolkom.
-As a link between Ispolkom and the Provisional Government, the quite ambitious Kerensky stood to benefit from this position.
+As a link between Ispolkom and the Provisional Government, Kerensky stood to benefit from this position.